-Astellas' basic stance toward the environment as well as the health and safety of its employees is outlined under the Astellas Environment, Health & Safety Policy.
-Moreover, Astellas is working organizationally and continuously toward achieving this stance as described in the Astellas Environment, Health & Safety Guidelines.
+Astellas' basic stance toward the environment as well as the health and safety of its employees is outlined under the Astellas EHS Policy.
+Moreover, Astellas is working organizationally and continuously toward achieving this stance as described in the Astellas EHS Guidelines.
+In addition, Astellas has set medium-term targets for its key priorities in its EHS Action Plan and is working to achieve those targets.

 Astellas Environment, Health & Safety Policy

-The Astellas Environment, Health & Safety (EHS) Policy represents Astellas’ universal stance on EHS issues.
+The Astellas EHS Policy represents Astellas’ universal stance on EHS issues.
 The policy applies to all domestic and overseas Group companies, and forms the basis of all our corporate activities.

 Rules of conduct governing environment and safety activities